gilcrest/diygoapi/README.md

 ## README under construction

-v0.47.3 - 6/28/2022 - I have made a lot of changes and have been working through the README.
-Everything in this doc is up to date.
+v0.47.4 - 7/21/2022 -Working through the README still.
+Everything in this doc is up-to-date.
 Working through adding more detail to the Project Walkthrough sections as well as a quick Intro video to take people through the setup steps.